esamattis/react-zorm/README.md

 -   Validation on the client and the server
     -   When your server supports `FormData` like [Remix!](https://remix.run/)
 -   Nested / array / object fields
+-   Tiny: Less than 3kb (minified & gzipped, not including Zod)
 -   Type safe
     -   `name` and `id` attribute generation
     -   Error referencing